dehaoterryzhang/EcoPulse/README.md

 EcoPulse leverages **Apache Spark** for scalable and efficient data transformations.
 Spark processes economic data stored in GCS bucket, transforms it, and then loads the transformed data into BigQuery for downstream analysis.

 ### 🛠️ Prerequisites
-Depending on whether you want to use local vs cloud setup, ensure you have the following installed:
+Depending on the Spark environment (local vs cloud), ensure you have the following installed:

 #### Running Locally:
 - Python 3.12 (or your preferred version)